Maywand District murders: Then-Staff Sergeant Calvin Gibbs

 The Kill Team ringleader, Staff Sergeant Calvin Gibbs, from Billings, Montana, was the highest-ranking soldier in the case.
 He was charged with conspiracy and three counts of premeditated murder for plotting to kill three Afghan civilians and then murdering them.

 A report in The Guardian said that soldiers told the Army's Criminal Investigation Command (CID) that Gibbs bragged of his exploits while serving in the Iraq War, saying how easily one could "toss a grenade at someone and kill them."
 Prosecutors said Gibbs was found in possession of "finger bones, leg bones and a tooth taken from Afghan corpses".

 Gibbs was convicted by a military jury on 15 counts, including the premeditated murder of Mudin, Agha, and Adahdad as well as illegally cutting off pieces of their corpses and planting weapons to make the men appear to be Taliban fighters.
 In November 2011, Gibbs was sentenced to life in prison with the possibility of parole after 9 years, reduced in rank to Private, ordered to forfeit all pay and allowances, and dishonorably discharged.
 He expressed regret for human trophy collecting but not for the killings in which he participated, claiming that all were justified.
+In January 2020, Gibbs filed a lawsuit to have his conviction vacated.